yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

 #### Script `update_cognito_user_ids`

-We know have to update user records in a Postgres database based on information obtained from an AWS Cognito user pool.
+We now have to update user records in a Postgres database based on information obtained from an AWS Cognito user pool.
 It takes a user's handle  and their Cognito user ID as parameters and performs an SQL update operation.

 If ready lets go design this as well.